 The other way to house hack is having a roommate.
 A roommate can help pay off the mortgage as you are saving your income instead.
 This is a plus.

 Should you own property?

 It is all up to you if you want to own property.
-As the landlord you are in charge of damages done to the property.
-You need to pay taxes on the property, and it is all about management of the property.
+As the landlord, you are in charge of damages done to the property.
+You need to pay taxes on the property, and it is all about the management of the property.

-Owning your primary residence sounds nice, but willing are you to continue to pay the upkeep of property.
-If owning your home was cheaper than renting then that would be a no brainer.
-Do not look at just mortgage payments, take a look at the taxes, mortgage payments, issuance, and constant maintenance of the property when you seek out to see what is most cost effective.
+Owning your primary residence sounds nice, but willing are you to continue to pay the upkeep of the property.
+If owning your home was cheaper than renting then that would be a no-brainer.
+Do not look at just mortgage payments, take a look at the taxes, mortgage payments, issuance, and constant maintenance of the property when you seek out to see what is most cost-effective.

 Jeremy from Gocurrycracker.com talks about being a renter for life.
 He once owned property, sold it, and didn’t even reap a good return.
 The stock market would have had a better return for his money.